 The teaser of the film and its retro look has had heads turn.

 “This is our fifth film and third as co-directors,” said Sisir, who had assisted director Ashutosh Gowariker in his film ‘Mohenjo Daro’.

 Alumni of Biju Patnaik Film and Television Institute, Cuttack, Sisir and Peenake met during college and their love for movies brought them back to Odisha, where movie making, they feel, is still in its nascent stage and provides a wider scope to explore.

 “Films in Odia have so far been made on a specific genre.
 From family dramas, we migrated to love stories, which were poor copies of other movies.
 Talents remained untapped and the treatment cliché,” said Sisir, whose short film ‘Swahaa’ was selected for the 72th Cannes Film Festival Short Film Corner 2019.

 The couple wants to make movies that would have a national and international appeal.
 “We wish to see Odia movies being screened in other states too.
 If such movies get the audience, producers will be more willing to put their money on original pieces of art,” he said while speaking about their initial struggle to get financers and lack of support from the state government.

 While the pandemic stalled the post-production of their movie ‘Charitra’, it is only recently that they winded up the shoot of ‘Daalcheeni’.

-“Charitra, which is a crime thriller, was shot extensively in HAL colony in Koraput.
+“Charitra, which is a crime thriller, was shot extensively at HAL Township at Sunabeda in Odisha’s Koraput district.
 We are looking forward to its theatrical release,” he said.